crimiactive/AwfulPlugin/README.md

 A PocketMine-MP plugin showing off bad coding practices (but it works!)

 ## What does it do?
 Adds a /setblock command to your server.

-## Warnings
-Please never use it in a production server.
-This plugin is only a guide for future developers.
+NEVER think of using this plugin in a production server.
+It's only meant to be a guide for future PocketMine developers.